maodi1229/mysqltdevault/README.md

 Login http://yourvaultserverip:8200/ui with root token obtained from the previous step.

+**Note: You can do all of the following steps from the command line, the following demonstration is only via the UI**

-* Create Secret Engine, you can replace `testing` with another name that makes sense.
+#### Create Secret Engine, you can replace `testing` with another name that makes sense.
 ![image](https://github.com/maodi1229/mysqltdevault/assets/56705346/876130d9-f169-44c6-9917-55b255d0e3f7)

-* Create ACL Policy, `testing` needs to be consistent with the naming in the `Create Secret Engine` step
+#### Create ACL Policy, `testing` needs to be consistent with the naming in the `Create Secret Engine` step
 ![image](https://github.com/maodi1229/mysqltdevault/assets/56705346/00ba01c4-befd-46ed-9f49-2df8365fdc6f)
 ```javascript
 path "testing/*" {